 I could not conceive of art without experimentation.
 For this reason, I choose to live in modern cities as they are key hubs of communication.
 I also love watching the sea from a deserted beach, because the breeze and sound of waves have been unchanged for millions of years.
-I would like to be a plant to taste the soil; a fish to breathe water; a bird not to have vertigo.
-To be a saint and believe in Heaven and Hell; a witch doctor to believe in macumba.
-And I would like being in my studio with no phone, with perfect light, before a large canvas playing with colors, as if the canvas were a playground.
+I would like to be a plant to taste the soil; a fish to breathe water; a bird and not have vertigo.
+To be a saint and believe in heaven and hell; a witch doctor to believe in macumba.
+I like being in my studio with no phone, with perfect light, before a large canvas playing with colors, as if the canvas were a playground.

-Paolo Buggiani’s work, who’s artistic career spans over 60 years, can not be labeled under any category as he has been experimenting throughout with the widest variety of mediums, ranging from painting to fire sculptures and street performances.
+Paolo Buggiani’s work, whose artistic career spans over 60 years, can not be labeled under any category.He has been experimenting with a wide variety of mediums, ranging from paintings to fire sculptures to street performances.

-Poetic sunsets, sunny hill-towns and distant horizons are portrayed with emotional brushstrokes that transpose on canvas Buggiani’s memories of his birth-land.
+Poetic sunsets, dreamy hill towns, and distant horizons are portrayed with emotional brushstrokes that transpose on canvas Buggiani’s memories of his birth-place.